Communication Sciences and Disorders Major

-The program will prepare students for graduate studies in speech-language pathology and audiology
+The program will prepare students for graduate studies in speech-language pathology and audiology.

 There is a nationwide shortage of speech-language pathologists and audiologists so they are in strong demand for jobs.
-The undergraduate degree can be pursued as a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.) option.
+The undergraduate major can be pursued as a Bachelor of Arts (B.A.) or a Bachelor of Science (B.S.) option.

 The communication sciences and disorders major is designed to provide students with pre-professional preparation essential to pursuing graduate work in speech-language pathology or audiology.
 Graduate degrees at the masters or doctoral level are necessary to work as speech-language pathologists or audiologists.
 These individuals work as professionals to assist people who have communication disorders; teachers, clinical supervisors and/or researchers in universities; administrators and leaders in healthcare or educational settings.